Chicago Fire FC: Raising the Bar for Wellness and Performance

 It’s to use data as a decision-support tool—helping firefighters train smarter, recover better, and stay ready for the long haul.

-From Inputs to Philosophy
+From domains to design

 Darcy Norman often describes this through four guiding principles that explain how high-performance organizations move beyond isolated efforts and build systems that last.

-Darcy Norman’s Four Big Principles of Human Performance
+Darcy Norman’s Four Principles of Human Performance

 1. The Human Performance Supply Chain (The Parts)